-Kristi Clemens, Dartmouth’s Title IX coordinator and Clery compliance officer, wants to be sure the College community knows about the resources available through her office.
+Kristi Clemens, Dartmouth’s wants to be sure the College community knows about the resources available through her office.

 Clemens, who began work in the position this past spring, had spent eight years in student affairs at Dartmouth, most recently as assistant dean of student affairs and director of case management.
 She spoke with Dartmouth News about her work, the people her office serves, and about the sport of roller derby.